 - Keep garbage and compost in as secure bins as possible to reduce the ease with which pests can access their free dinner.

 - Keep your home tidy, reduce clutter, and keep food items properly stored.
 Dispose of overripe fruit (especially fruit that might sit out on a counter) in a timely manner.

 - Take regular walks through your yard and take notice of signs of pests (ant hills, for example, or any signs of destruction of house exterior)

-- Check your deck for signs of gnawing or boring.
+- Check your deck for signs of gnawing or boredom.
 You’ll also want to check for signs of sawdust – the damage might be hidden from sight but if termites are eating away at your deck you’ll see it on the ground.

 There are always sneaky critters that might evade your attempts to catch or even notice their presence in the first place.
 The best measure is to contact the contact pest control for a thorough inspection if you suspect that there might be an issue.
 Whether you only suspect a problem or are facing a full-blown invasion, we’re here to identify, locate, and eliminate it.
 We help to keep your family safe and healthy, and your home a pest-free environment.